Timinator2000/Algorithm_X/10 - your turn/03 - takuzu solver.md

         self.cols = [TakuzuGroup([self.grid[(r, c)] for r in range(self.size)]) for c in range(self.size)]
 ```

-I then use an almost identical loop for problem-space reduction.
+The loop for problem-space reduction should look very familar.

 ```
         need_to_reduce = True